-If you and your mates happen to rent a couple of 4WD’s, you can literally have a stretch of beach as far as the eye can see all to yourselves.
-There are several 4WD tracks through Woodhill Forest that run along the West Coast of Auckland.
+With a simple 4WD rental, you can live a life of luxury with your own private beach.
+Hit the 4WD tracks through Woodhill Forest that run along the West Coast of Auckland.
 A sweet 30 – 45 minute drive from Auckland’s North Shore will see you dune surfing and skinny dipping in the golden sunset without a soul in sight.
-Then snuggle up under the night sky and watch for satellites and shooting stars (plenty of them!)
+When evening comes, it’s time to snuggle up for a night of satellite spotting and shooting stars.

 Great Barrier Island

-A bit more of a hike from Auckland City puts you on one of New Zealand’s most beautiful islands.
-4 hours by car ferry is worth every moment with incredible harbour views and dolphin sightings nearly every trip!
-The Barrier is New Zealand on steroids.
-A lush adventure playground with empty white sand beaches, secret waterfalls and natural hot pools hiding in the bush.
-More often than not you will find yourself alone while exploring this epic island.
+A hike from Auckland City will get you to one of New Zealand’s most beautiful islands.
+The Barrier is basically New Zealand on steroids.
+The 4 hours by car ferry it takes to get there is worth every moment plus it comes with incredible harbour views and dolphin sightings nearly every trip!
+Get ready for white sand beaches, secret waterfalls and natural hot pools hiding in the bush.
+Dreamy!

 Anawhata Infinity Pools

-Here’s one you’ll have to ask the locals of Whangamata about!
-A decent drive an old dirt logging road and a bush walk will find you a small secluded white sand beach with an awesome sea cave you can walk through!
-Visiting this spot on a week day will give you your best bet of topless sunbathing without the prying eyes as it is popular with the locals!
-Also an epic spot for some stand up paddle boarding!
+You know a spot’s a goodun when it’s a favourite of the locals.
+Drive down an old dirt logging road and trek through the bush to find this small secluded white sand beach with an awesome sea cave you can walk through!
+Visiting this spot on a weekday will give you your best bet of topless sunbathing without the prying eyes.
+If you wanna get active, this place is perfect for some paddle boarding.

 Hahei Rope Swing

-While this waterfall certainly isn’t off the beaten track (in fact it’s right next to the road) but if you’re an early riser, you can take your morning dip in this magic setting before the crowds arrive.
-I highly recommend making the effort to get in behind the falls – it’s seriously impressive.
-And slippery!
-So be careful.
-If you’re lucky, the sun will come up in just the right spot and shine through the falls and you’ll be covered in rainbows!
+While this waterfall certainly isn’t off the beaten track (in fact it’s right next to the road) if you’re an early riser, you can take a morning dip in this magic setting before the crowds arrive.
+Don’t just go under the falls, go behind them – duh!
+Just be careful, it’s a slippery devil!
+Get ready to belt out Rihanna when the comes up, glistens through the falls and makes you shine bright like a diamond.
+A RAINBOW diamond.